ZhouL-lab/PLHN/README.md

   doi={10.1109/TMI.2024.3435450}}

 ```
-ALMN is our work published in Pattern Recognition in 2022, If you use ALMN for your research, please cite our papers:
+ALMN is our work published in *Pattern Recognition* in 2022.
+If you use ALMN for your research, please cite our papers:
 ```
 @article{zhou2022three,
   title={Three-dimensional affinity learning based multi-branch ensemble network for breast tumor segmentation in MRI},